-Disability Services dsps@valleycollege.edu Disability Services by phone
+Disability Services dsps@valleycollege.edu

 Lecture hours:

 I will conduct lectures via ConferZoom on Canvas two times per week: Monday and Wednesday, from 9:35 to 10:50 am (for instance).
 During the synchronous lecture sessions, if you have any questions, please raise your hand or post a comment in the chat pane and it will be answered accordingly.
 Students are strongly encouraged to participate during the synchronous lecture sessions.